libofang/DV-ngram/README.md

-# Learning Document Embedding by Predicting N-grams for Sentiment Classification of Long Movie Reviews
+# Learning Document Embeddings by Predicting N-grams for Sentiment Classification of Long Movie Reviews

 This code implements the DV-ngram model proposed in iclr 2016 workshop paper: